Navigation Component

 Overview

 The Navigation component creates a multi-page navigation experience in a single module.
-The Navigation component uses Panel components to represent different pages for end-users End-Users are the individuals accessing an application through Express View.
-In most cases, end-users are the customers using the product. to navigate through an application.
+The Navigation component uses Panel components to represent different pages for end-users to navigate through an application.

 By default, the Navigation component has a variety of navigation and event buttons.
 These include: